jfree/jfreechart/README.txt

       the axis margins;
     - tick labels on a DateAxis that uses a SegmentedTimeline can be problematic;
-    - there is no support for writing charts to JPEG format on JDK 1.3.
-JPEG is not a good format for charts in any case, and it is usually better to use PNG format;
-    - copying charts to the clipboard (supported by the ChartPanel class) will not work if you are running on a very old version of the Java runtime (version 1.3.1).

 If there are other items that you think should be listed here, please post a bug report.